SADE ACHEBE REPORTING FROM PLANET RUBIACEAE; A WORLD OF AUTOMATED COFFEE PLANTATIONS GONE AWRY…

 Shell shocked robots from Merrimount’s Mountain Rangers straggled into town during our stay.
 The war ravaged bots displayed signs of torture and reprogramming.
 Hunks of artificial flesh still left dangling from their metal frames smelled like burnt coffee and meat, reminding me of the steak I had for lunch days before.
 Memories replayed from a survivor’s CPU showed the instance over 100 robotic soldiers under Merrimount’s command were massacred and dissembled ritualistically in the jungle by robomilitamen bearing Kurtz’s banner.
 Fires stilled burned in the robo solider’s memory banks.
 I know it felt pain.

 After ten days stuck in New Kathmandu, The Pirate’s Knob was once again ready for the air.

-Before we ascended from NK Aeroport hanger 17, the last of the supplies were loaded aboard, and the balloons were tripled checked to ensure a safe voyage the rest of the way to Inner Station.
+Before we ascended from NK Aeroport hanger 17, the last of the supplies were loaded aboard, the balloons were tripled checked to ensure a safe voyage and we were on the way to Inner Station.
 Sky Captain Levelle returned to the helm, and the new balloonists mate, an android named Norman, took to the ropes.